Marie-Louise Bouglé: Early life

 Marie-Louise Françoise Bouglé was born in Argouges on January 5, 1883.
 She was the youngest of a family of eleven children.
 Her father was a brickmaker.

 Bouglé left school at the age of ten.
 Orphaned at the age of 11, she joined her sister in Paris.
 During the day, Bouglé worked as a saleswoman.
 In the evening, she learned shorthand, accounting, English, Spanish, and German.
 She also attended lectures at popular universities.
 She became a secretary-accountant and cashier in a restaurant in exchange for free meals.

 Career

 In 1910, Bouglé attended a conference facilitated by Cécile Brunschvicg.
-Bougle discovered feminist movements and joined the French Union for Women's Suffrage (UFSF).
+Bouglé discovered feminist movements and joined the French Union for Women's Suffrage (UFSF).
 After World War I, she became aware of the importance of documenting, centralizing and collecting documents on feminist and pacifist movements.
 In 1921, Bouglé began to build a library at home.
 In 1923, the library consisted of 12,000 documents, and was opened to the public two evenings a week.
 She found the descendants of 19th century feminists.
 She contacts the heirs of Léon Richer and Caroline Kauffmann, obtaining bequests.
 She collected the personal correspondence and photos of her friends and colleagues, the manuscripts of their notes for unfinished biographies of famous women as well as their studies of women's working conditions.
 The reputation of the library grew.
 It made exchanges with other foreign feminist libraries.